avibrazil/iOSbackup/README.md

  'net.whatsapp.WhatsApp']
 ```

-### Restore All Files of Apps, Groups and Pluging Matching “_whatsapp_”
+### Restore All Files of Apps, Groups and Plugins Matching “_whatsapp_”
-I had to use previous method to find the list of app IDs and see that “_whatsapp_” is a good word to find them.
+I had to use previous method to find the list of app IDs and see that “_whatsapp_” is a good word to match them.
 Each app component has its own backup domain prefixed by `AppDomain`, `AppDomainGroup` or `AppDomainPlugin`.
-So we'll iterate over all possibilities of fabricated domain names using `getFolderDecryptedCopy()`.
+So we'll iterate over all possibilities of fabricated domain names with `getFolderDecryptedCopy()`.
 ```python
 for id in [s for s in list(b.manifest['Applications'].keys()) if "whatsapp" in s]:
     for prefix in ["AppDomain", "AppDomainGroup", "AppDomainPlugin"]: